UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 This will transform `parameter` into `alias` when inserted into the URL - the parameter has no `default` value and is not required.

+A blank `default` value and no value supplied for the API call will skip the parameter from being added.

 ### Message